dookbook/dookbook-doc-glossary/en/Accessibility.md

 Additionally, the accessibility tree often contains information on what can be done with an
 element: a link can be followed, a text input can be typed into, etc.

-## Accessibility

-*Web Accessibility* (**A11Y**) refers to best practices for keeping a website usable despite physical and technical restrictions.
-Web accessibility is formally defined and discussed at the W3C through the Web Accessibility Initiative (WAI).

 ## Learn more